-I later attended the WWD Beauty Summit, in all likelihood the most vital convention in the beauty industry for the reason that maximum senior executives and exciting startups are there.
-The attention of the event changed into how an awful lot the enterprise is converting and nearly all of the discussion and displays were approximately the changes affecting the enterprise.
+I later attended the WWD Beauty Summit, in all likelihood the most vital convention in the beauty industry because maximum senior executives and exciting startups are there.
+The event’s attention changed into how an awful lot the enterprise is converting, and nearly all of the discussion and displays were approximately the changes affecting the enterprise.

 The Signs of Change

 Almost none of the enterprise leaders and upcoming independents ignored the symptoms of the exchange in the marketplace.
 Camillo Pane, the CEO of Coty, mentioned speed.
 “Brands are created at the velocity of light,” he said.
 “The beauty industry is becoming increasingly complicated.
 Our instinct is to dislike complexity.
 But we either embrace it, or we’re now not going to be around.”
 Marc Rey, the President & CEO of Shiseido Americas, mentioned that traditional make-up was down 1.Three% in 2016.
 But unbiased manufacturers had been up forty-two.
 7%.
 His implication changed into that the increase of independent brands changed into a mirrored image of a trade-in customer tastes that everybody in the business has to reply to.